random-cuber/contextmenu_folder/README.md

 Menu entries:
 * `Select folder` : append given mailbox to the `selected` collection
 * `Unselect folder` : remove given mailbox from the `selected` collection
-* `Create folder` : create new sub folder using given folder as parent
+* `Create folder` : create new sub folder using given mailbox as a parent
 * `Delete folder` : completely remove given folder and its messages
-* `Rename folder` : change mailbox name, keep the messages
+* `Rename folder` : change mailbox name, keep existing messages in new folder
-* `Folder tree: mark read` : recursively navigate down from given folder, and mark all messages
+* `Folder tree read` : mark all read in the given folder and all of the descendants

 2) Folder list control menu: